jbaranski/TossFile/README.md

 After install add some paths to your settings (see below) and now you're ready to go

 # Settings
-It's better to always use a trailing slash to end the paths you list
+It's better to always use a trailing slash to end the paths you list (default is empty list)

 *nix
 ```